matuteiglesias/journal/content/Dev/2025-05-20_Enhanced_LLM_Backend_and_Multimodal_Framework_Desi.md

 **🕒 04:40–05:10**
 **🏷️ Labels**: LLM, Multimodal, Integration, Framework, Backend
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore and enhance the design and architecture of LLM backends and multimodal frameworks, focusing on integration, extensibility, and performance.
+The session aimed to explore and enhance the design and architecture of LLM backends and multimodal frameworks, focusing on [[integration]], extensibility, and performance.

 ### Key Activities
 - **LLM Backend Adapters**: Discussed the implementation of adapters for various LLM backends, focusing on configurations, inheritance patterns, and customization points.